InstanceGaming/gallerymark/README.md

 - A `+` character before the file name indicates that the file is currently in use by the program.
 - A `*` character after the file name indicates that there are unsaved changes within that file.

 Adding or removing files in the currently opened directory externally will not be reflected in the file list until it is manually refreshed.
 To refresh, navigate to the GalleryMark > Refresh menu option or press `F5`.

 If you would like to save all opened documents at once, navigate to the GalleryMark > Save open files menu option or press `Ctrl+Alt+S`.

 If you would like to view the currently opened directory in your systems file explorer, navigate to the GalleryMark > Show in explorer menu option or press `Ctrl+E`.

+## Known issues

+- The eraser acts more like correction paint
+- Poor performance with large PDF's

 ## Future

 In the future, I would like to add the following features (in order of least to most complex):

 - A way to customize the file name save template.
 - A way to customize where file copies are saved.
+- Autosave.
+- A dedicated preferences' editor dialog.
 - Allowing multiple directories to be open at once.
-- A dedicated preferences editor dialog.
+- Support to view Microsoft Word `DOCX` files.
 - Text tool.
 - LaTeX math formula tool.
-- Support to view Microsoft Word `DOCX` files.
 - Automatic file list refresh upon file system modification.